 Call for Papers

-As in past years, we will apply again to publish the accepted papers in the ACM ICPS series.
+As in past years, accepted papers will appear in the ACM ICPS series.

 WNS3 invites authors to submit original high quality papers presenting different aspects of developing and using ns-3.
 In such papers, reproducibility and methodology will be a key reviewing criteria, as explained below.
 Topics of interest include, but are not limited to, the following: